Funded Research Studies

 Many patients with POTS report attention deficits and “brain fog” with problems in their everyday life and work, predominantly in upright posture.
 Specific symptomatic or medical therapies do not exist.
 This study will investigate problems of concentration, attention and/or cognitive dysfunction in people with POTS, autoimmune autonomic neuropathy, small fiber neuropathy and Ehlers-Danlos Syndrome compared to healthy controls.
 Results are expected in 2020.

-Dr. Svetlana Blitshteyn - Dysautonomic Clinic, New York, USA - June, 2017
+Dr. Svetlana Blitshteyn - Dysautonomic Clinic, Buffalo, New York, USA - June, 2017